patriciaLMS/patriciaLMS/README.md

 # 👋 Hi, I'm Patrícia!

--🎓 Computer Science Student at IFSul
+🎓 Computer Science Student at IFSul
--💡 Dedicated to **learning by doing** and understanding how **hardware and software** connect.
+💡Dedicated to **learning by doing** and understanding how **hardware and software** connect.
-- Currently **exploring different areas of computing** to discover where I want to specialize.
+Currently **exploring different areas of computing** to discover where I want to specialize.

 ---